 Strategic analysis of an organization is the process through which a research is conducted on the business’s internal and external environment within which an organization is run (Kotler, Brown, Adam, Burton, & Armstrong, 2007).
 This research is executed in order for the management to comprehend the environment, its interaction with the organization’s activities, and formulate a realistic and feasible strategy (Kotler et.al., 2007).
-The following are the PESTLE and SWOT analysis of the Qantas Airline.
+The followings are the PESTLE and SWOT analysis of the Qantas Airline.

 The PESTLE analysis is a research carried out on the micro-environment of an organization and the impact of its factors to their activities.
 PESTLE analysis concentrates on the Political, Economic, Social, Technological, and Legal factors (Waldersee & Tywoniak, 2007).
-Qantas Airline runs its business in fairly stable political atmosphere in all its destinations.
-Furthermore, the Australian government takes the initiative to consider and make crucial decisions that regard the Airways Company.
+Qantas Airline runs its business in the fairly stable political atmosphere in all its destinations.
+Furthermore, the Australian government takes the initiative to consider and make crucial decisions that regard the company.
 For instance, the government has been taking measures to help Qantas Airways towards a potential merger with British Airways.
-Under economic factors, there have been various hitches in the Airlines operations due to the financial crisis that resulted to the economic crisis.
-In such cases, Qantas were forced to reduce business travel and their spending in other areas (Maurya, 2012).
+Under economic factors, there have been various hitches in the Airlines operations due to the financial crisis that resulted in the economic crisis.
+In such cases, they were forced to reduce business travel and their spending in other areas (Maurya, 2012).
 Under social factors, the Australia population is developed and enjoys high standards of living.
 Therefore, Qantas enjoys the capability of the societies it operates in terms of utilizing their services.
-Finally, technological development enables Qantas to achieve positive economies of scale.
+Finally, technological development enables them to achieve positive economies of scale.
 This is as a result of their adoption of the latest technological advances in their services to ensure improved efficiency and effectiveness in their activities, in the market.

 The SWOT analysis seeks to identify the Strengths, Weaknesses, Opportunities, and Threats facing the Qantas Airline (Waldersee & Tywoniak, 2007).
 The two main strengths of Qantas are the support, and strong backing the company enjoys from the Australia government.
 This makes the company stable and ensures continued operation over the years.
 It also enjoys its operations as a monopoly in the Australian market.
 Therefore, it maximizes on profitability.
 The main weaknesses are the issues that loom amongst the stakeholders.
 This drags the airline’s growth and expansion strategies implementation.
 Qantas major opportunity is the fact that the Australia market has been less exploited by other airline companies; thus, it possesses a large market share (Bukisa, 2012).
 Any competitor in this market cannot gain any substantial market share to compete against Qantas in Australia.
-The key threats facing Qantas are the rising fuel and labor costs, and the potential competition in their market.
+The key threats facing Qantas are the rising fuel and labor costs and the potential competition in their market.
 The rising fuel and labor costs have led to a drastic fall in profits and increased costs of running the business.